code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2727-is-object-empty/README.md

 It will also probably be helpful to be able to check if a value is an array or an object.
 [The `typeof` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) seems tempting, but unfortunately it won't work, because an array is still an object, so `typeof` on an array returns `"object"`.
 However, there is another function that does what we need.
 Search for it.

+A big takeaway of this problem will be that plain JavaScript objects are rather annoying when we care about the size.
+We'll need to either maintain our own variable for the size, or do something inefficient.
+If we want a map data structure, modern JavaScript has [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).

 Once you've worked on the problem, check out [the full write-up and solution](solution.md)!